jaycel19/todo_cli/README.md

 ## Overview

-A simple cli tool for noting todos using rust and the clap
+A simple cli tool for noting todos.
+Written in rust using clap library